koreader/koreader/README.md

 KOReader is developed and supported by volunteers all around the world.
 There are many ways you can help:

 - [fix bugs][link-issues-bugs] and [implement new features][link-issues-features]
-- [translate the program into your language][link-translations-transifex] or improve an existing translation
+- [translate the program into your language][link-weblate] or improve an existing translation
 - document lesser-known features on the [wiki][link-wiki]
 - help others with your knowledge on the [forum][link-forum]